os4bim/dotbim/README.md

 ### 3/ Revit_MEP_data.bim

 You obtain a dotbim file !
-You can try this sample with https://3dviewer.net/
+You can try this sample : just drop it in https://3dviewer.net/ You have a schematic 3D model of your installation that you can easily share to your colleagues !
+The green line are the ducts, the blues ones the pipes ans the red pyramid the equipment.
+You can click on all this element to have the desired data you extracted from revit !
+Enjoy !